diffgram/diffgram/sdk/readme.md

 file = project.file.from_local(path)
 ```

+#### Beta
+Note the API/SDK is in beta and is undergoing rapid improvment.
+There may be breaking changes.
+Please see the [API docs](https://diffgram.readme.io/reference) for the latest canonical reference
+and be sure to upgrade to latest ie: `pip install diffgram --upgrade`.
+We will attempt to keep the SDK up to date with the API.

-[Help articles for Diffgram.com](https://intercom.help/diffgram)  See below for some docs.
+[Help articles for Diffgram.com](https://intercom.help/diffgram)  See below for some examples.

 Requires Python >=3.5